Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Choose ***Data Lake Analytics*** from the results then click *Create*
   - Enter ***healtcahreadla*** as the name.
   - Subscription and resource group should be correctly set and the location should be the closest location to the one chosen for the resource group.
   - Click on *Data Lake Store* and choose the Azure Data Lake store created in the previous step.
+(Data Lake Analytics account has an Azure Data Lake Store account dependency and is referred as the default Data Lake Store account.)
   - Click ***Create***
   - The creation step may take several minutes.
+  - When completed, navigate back to the resource group blade and select the ***healthcareadla*** Data Lake Account.
+  - In the Overview Panel on the left, scroll down to the GETTING STARTED section, locate and click on 'Sample Scripts'.
+  - In the Sample Scripts blade, click on Install U-SQL Extensions to install U-SQL Extensions to your account.
+  - This is an important step to enable R (and python) extensions to work with ADLA.

-## Create Azure Stream Analytics Job
+## Create Azure Stream Analytics Job - Cold and Hot Paths
+  [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-introduction) facilitates setting up real-time analytic computations on streaming data.
 Azure Stream Analytics job can be authored by specifying the input source of the streaming data, the output sink for the results of your job, and a data transformation expressed in a SQL-like language.
-In this solution, for the incoming streaming data, we will have two different output sinks - Data Lake Store (the Cold Path) and Power BI (the Hot Path).
+In this solution, for the incoming streaming data, we will have two different output sinks - Data Lake Store (the *Cold Path*) and Power BI (the *Hot Path*).
 Below we will outline the steps to set up the cold path and the hot path.
+This solution uses the Hot path for real time processing and Cold path for distributed processing that can handle complex queries on very large quantities of historical data.

 ## Cold Path
   For the cold path, the Azure Stream Analytics job will process events from the Azure Event Hub and store them into the Azure Data Lake Store.
-For this pattern we will utilized 4 outputs, one for each record type, which will all produce output in the Azure Data Lake Store.
+We will name the Steam Analytics Job that we create for this, **HealthCareColdPath**.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*